MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/xamarin.md

 ## Disable all services at runtime

-If you want to disable all Mobile Center services at once, use the `Enabled` property.
-When disabled, the SDK will not forward any information to Mobile Center.
+If you want to disable all App Center services at once, use the `Enabled` property.
+When disabled, the SDK will not forward any information to App Center.

 ```csharp
 MobileCenter.SetEnabledAsync(false);